toynime/toynime/readme.md

 Outside of my coursework, I enjoy creating **small games and interactive experiences** as passion projects.
 I believe game development is one of the best ways to improve problem-solving, programming, and creativity.

-I'm currently looking for a **one-month summer internship** where I can gain professional experience, contribute to real projects, and continue growing as a developer.
+I'm currently looking for a **summer internship** where I can gain professional experience, contribute to real projects, and continue growing as a developer.

 ---